 Increased lead generation

-Lead generation is the technique of converting strangers or cold prospects into potential customers with interest in your product or service.
-Generating more leads can eventually mean a higher conversion rate over time; it’s a common goal among sales-oriented businesses that want to increase their revenue and marketers can track the effectiveness of this strategy using Google Analytics.
+Lead generation is the technique of converting strangers or cold prospects into potential customers with interest in your product or service using either an inbound or outbound lead generation strategy.
+Generating more leads through demand generation can eventually mean a higher conversion rate over time; it’s a common goal among sales-oriented businesses that want to increase their revenue and marketers can track the effectiveness of this strategy using Google Analytics.
+Effective tactics include lead generation websites, lead management software, sales calls, referrals, and more.

 Increased brand awareness